 In 1950, Boulder Junction applied to the State of Wisconsin for registration of the title.
 On April 18, 1950, under the signature of then Secretary of State Fred R. Zimmerman, the State Department of Commerce issued Registered Trade Mark certificate #17132 to the Boulder Junction Chamber of Commerce.

 The trademark on that certificate reads: “…Boulder Junction, Wisconsin, The Musky Capital of the World … for the purpose of advertising and promotion.”
-The original registration was good for twenty years, and has twice been renewed – in 1970 and again in 1990.
+The original registration was good for twenty years, and has been renewed – in 1970, in 1990 and again in 2010.

 With their certificate of registration securely filed in the Chamber Office, the good people of Boulder Junction figured that the title was safely theirs, but in 1955 Assemblyman Hutnik from North Western Wisconsin introduced joint resolution #58 into the State Assembly, proclaiming the Muskellunge as Wisconsin’s State Fish, and erroneously declared Hayward as the Musky Capital of the World.
 Following Assemblyman Hutnik’s ill-conceived claim on behalf of Hayward, that town immediately embarked upon a program of widespread use of the slogan.
 Visitors’ guides, the masthead of the local newspaper, maps, individual resort brochures, and some years later, even milk cartons from the local dairy declared that Hayward was The Musky Capital of the World.
 Incensed by this shameless disregard for their legally secured right to exclusive use of the title, the folk of Boulder Junction rallied together and commenced a focused and concerted letter-writing campaign.